AstroMined/debtonator/docs/progress.md

     - Implemented proper error handling with validation
     - Added comprehensive docstrings to all methods
   - Updated ADR-014 implementation checklist to mark Phase 10 as completed

-### Payment Patterns Implementation for ADR-014 Compliance (2025-04-26)

-- Completed Payment Patterns Implementation for ADR-014 Repository Layer Compliance:
-  - Created PaymentPatternRepository with specialized methods:
-    - Implemented get_payments_with_filters with comprehensive filtering
-    - Added get_bill_payments for liability-specific analysis
-    - Created calculate_payment_frequency_metrics for interval analysis
-    - Added calculate_amount_statistics for financial analysis
-    - Implemented get_date_range_for_pattern_analysis for proper boundaries
-    - Added get_most_common_category for category suggestion
-  - Refactored BillPaymentPatternService to follow repository pattern:
-    - Updated service to inherit from BaseService
-    - Replaced all direct database queries with repository methods
-    - Used _get_repository method for standardized repository access
-    - Delegated data operations to repository layer
-    - Kept business logic for pattern classification in service
-  - Applied proper ADR-011 datetime compliance:
-    - Used ensure_utc() for timezone awareness
-    - Used naive_start_of_day() and naive_end_of_day() for DB operations
-    - Used utc_now() instead of direct datetime usage
-    - Fixed timezone handling in all date comparisons
-  - Updated ADR-014 implementation checklist to mark Phase 8 as completed

-### Recurring Income Service Refactoring for ADR-014 Compliance (2025-04-25)

-- Completed Recurring Income Service refactoring to comply with ADR-014 Repository Layer Compliance:
-  - Refactored RecurringIncomeService to inherit from BaseService
-  - Utilized existing RecurringIncomeRepository for all data access operations
-  - Replaced all direct database queries with repository method calls
-  - Added find_by_recurring_and_date method to IncomeRepository
-  - Updated class constructor to properly pass dependencies to BaseService
-  - Used _get_repository method for standardized repository access
-  - Updated validation methods to use repositories for verification
-  - Applied proper ADR-011 datetime compliance:
-    - Used utc_now() instead of direct datetime usage
-    - Stored dates in database without timezone info
-    - Used proper timezone-aware datetime comparisons
-  - Maintained identical business logic while using repository pattern
-  - Improved documentation with comprehensive method docstrings
-  - Updated implementation checklist to mark Phase 5 as completed

-### Income Service Refactoring for ADR-014 Compliance (2025-04-25)

-- Completed Income Service refactoring to comply with ADR-014 Repository Layer Compliance:
-  - Refactored IncomeService to inherit from BaseService
-  - Utilized existing IncomeRepository for all data access operations
-  - Replaced all direct database queries with repository method calls
-  - Updated class constructor to properly pass dependencies to BaseService
-  - Maintained identical business logic while using repository pattern
-  - Used _get_repository method for standardized repository access
-  - Updated validation methods to use repositories for verification
-  - Updated all module-level convenience functions to use refactored service
-  - Identified test issues requiring follow-up fixes:
-    - UTC timezone validation for date fields
-    - Need to use update_typed_entity for polymorphic repositories
-    - Proper datetime formatting in test fixtures
-  - Updated implementation checklist to mark Phase 4 as completed

-### Income Trends Service Refactoring for ADR-014 Compliance (2025-04-25)

-- Completed Income Trends Service refactoring to comply with ADR-014 Repository Layer Compliance:
-  - Created IncomeTrendsRepository with appropriate methods for data access
-  - Updated IncomeTrendsService to inherit from BaseService for standardized repository access
-  - Replaced direct database operations with repository method calls
-  - Fixed timezone handling with proper ADR-011 datetime utility functions
-  - Improved method documentation with comprehensive docstrings
-  - Maintained statistical analysis and seasonality detection functionality
-  - All income trends functionality now works through repository layer
-  - Updated tests to use proper UTC-aware datetimes
-  - Updated implementation checklist to reflect completed phase
-  - Added proper parameter validation in repository methods
-  - Ensured clean separation between data access and business logic

 ### Environment Context Initialization Fix (2025-04-25)